arielhu1024/arielhu1024/README.md

 My academic and professional experiences have allowed me to develop expertise in both quantitative research and applied analytics.

 On the research side, I have experience designing experiments, conducting survey studies, performing statistical analyses, and writing academic manuscripts for peer-reviewed journals.
-My work has resulted in publications in *Psychology & Marketing* and ongoing projects under review in leading consumer behavior and marketing journals.
+My work has resulted in publications in *Psychology & Marketing* and *Journal of Consumer Behaviour* in leading consumer behavior and marketing journals.

 On the analytics side, I enjoy transforming complex datasets into actionable insights.
 Whether building predictive models, developing machine learning pipelines, or creating business dashboards, I am passionate about using data to support evidence-based decision making.